Lee Jackson

 Lee Jackson (hat by Stetson, Garland, TX)

 Lee Jackson hails from Austin, Texas, where he was born on 19 November 1963.
-He is married with one son, and currently lives in Garland, Texas, a suburb on the northeast corner of Dallas.
+He is married and has one son, and currently lives in Garland, Texas, a suburb on the northeast corner of Dallas.

 Lee has written music professionally for over 30 years now, getting his first official music job with a Garland computer game company in the early 1990s.
 He broke through with the popular song, “Grabbag,” the theme to the game Duke Nukem 3D, and went on to write over 100 songs for computer games alone during his tenure at the company.
 Since that time, he has released five albums – Calibrations, Derivations, Duke Nukem Tank Tracks, Lady Tygress’ Suite and Other Commissions, and Going Big.